Green-Software-Foundation/green-software-principles/Principles/carbon.md

 - More frequent extreme weather conditions
 - Increased risk of wildfire

 Industrial human activity is the largest contributor to climate change.
 The amount of carbon dioxide in the atmosphere is directly proportional to the amount of human activity.
-The greenhouse effect from these greenhouse gasses contributes to the warming of the atmosphere, and thus the changes to the climate and weather.
+The greenhouse effect from these greenhouse gases contributes to the warming of the atmosphere, and thus the changes to the climate and weather.
 Without intervention these changes will have catastrophic effects on the environment and planet.

 ### Other Sources of Greenhouse gases

-Greenhouse gasses and the greenhouse effect are crucial to all life on earth, and often come from natural sources like animals, volcanoes, and other geological activity.
+Greenhouse gases and the greenhouse effect are crucial to all life on earth, and often come from natural sources like animals, volcanoes, and other geological activity.
 The greenhouse effect allows the earth to maintain a higher temperature than it would without greenhouse gases by capturing more heat from solar radiation.
 Like many other natural processes of the earth, the greenhouse effect is a finely tuned balance with multiple factors.

-We also need greenhouses gases in our everyday lives.
+We also need greenhouse gases in our everyday lives.
 For example CO<sub>2</sub> is an important gas in many industries, including the food supply chain.
-The problems comes from releasing greenhouses gasses into the atmosphere in an uncontrolled way, primarily by the burning of fossil fuels.
+The problems comes from releasing greenhouse gases into the atmosphere in an uncontrolled way, primarily by the burning of fossil fuels.

 The earth has had many different compositions of greenhouse gases in its history, and natural fluctuation does occur over time (millennia).
 This is often referred to as climate change, whereas global warming is separated out as the human influenced factor which has taken place over a very short period of time (decades).